 For more details on MindTap registration information, please refer to the Mankiw MindTap PowerPoint slides posted under Course Outline in D2L.

 Limited access to just the Aplia homework quizzes can be made available only in the campus labs if you are not purchasing MindTap.
-The limited access Aplia registration URL for this section will be available through your TA.

 Book(s) on Reserve: